rasagu/SME-AI-Toolkit/README.md

 3. Sample queries according to toolkit use scenarios;
 4. A method for updating the toolkit.

-To start searching make sure you have a running Neo4j instance: https://neo4j.com/
+To start searching, make sure you have a running Neo4j instance: https://neo4j.com/

 ![Neo4j_Overview](https://github.com/rasagu/SME-AI-Toolkit/assets/166431245/50ae92da-11e5-409b-ac28-0593d0d262c1)

 ## Setting Up a Neo4j Instance
 Easiest way to get started is setting up a free, fully managed _AuraDB_ instance.
 Start your set-up here: https://neo4j.com/cloud/platform/aura-graph-database/?ref=nav-get-started-cta
 Make sure to store the connection password generated during the set-up.
 You'll need it to log in next time.
 More information on setting up an _AuraDB_ instance: https://neo4j.com/docs/aura/auradb/getting-started/create-database/

 Alternatively, if you plan to use the toolkit frequently or do some advanced searching, you can download the desktop version here: https://neo4j.com/pricing/